If you've got one bring it! HiT works with:

 Oops!
 You shared data you didn’t want to share or changed your mind?
 You can unshare your data by going to Account (in the upper right corner of your view) and selecting My Shared Data.
 Locate the row with the data you shared and now want to "unshare".
 Click on Cancel.
 This will remove your data from the HiT Team member's list of viewable data.

 HiT Team members can add a comment to the data you shared with them.
-You can view the comment by going to My Shared Data under Account (in the upper right corner of your view).
-When a HiT Team member adds a comment you will see a green chevron, like this one, , on the same line as the data you shared in the Shared Data report.
+You can view the comment by going to My Shared Data in the left side menu.
+When a HiT Team member adds a comment you will see a green chevron, like this one, , on the same line as data you shared in the Shared Data report.

 Click on the chevron to view the message.
 You can also respond to the message by clicking or tapping on New Message.
-I think it is important to note that, although your message can be seen by the person with whom you shared your data, if the healthcare provider is in a group medical practice, others may also be able to view your message.
+I think it is important to note that, although your message can be seen by the person with whom you shared your data, if you shared with a healthcare provider and the healthcare provider is in a group medical practice, others may also be able to view your message.

 is in a group practice it is possible for the provider to give permission to view your data to one of his or her partners in the practice.